II. Epidemiology

 - Postpone surgery until concurrent infections have resolved (if possible)

-- Some protocols enlist the patient to wash the surgical site with chlorhexidine prior to presentation
+- Some protocols enlist the patient to wash the surgical site with Chlorhexidine prior to presentation

-- Optimize Glucose control
+- Optimize perioperative Glucose control

 - Even well controlled Diabetes Mellitus with a Hemoglobin A1C <7% has a 2 fold increased infection risk